Tree Canopy Target

 "Leaf removal in the fall?"
 Is there any discussion about that?
 Personally I disapprove of city-pickup, and greatly endorse the drop-off lots around town.
 But regardless of the solution, the topic should be discussed with a target that will generate more leaves.

-GeoffK2015 asked over 2 years ago
+GeoffK2015 asked about 3 years ago

 Hello, this subject specifically is not being discussed at this time as part of the Tree Canopy Project but does have parallel connections and bigger impacts as we add to and manage our tree canopy.
 Thanks for flagging this and suggesting that more conversations take place.
 This has been noted and we appreciate your feedback and input.